michaelcloran/my-dungeon/README.md

 The Dungeon class has 1 inherited classs room

 A Dungeon has 12 rooms
-6 rooms have a south side door
-6 rooms with north side door

-The level has 6 dragons and 3 big dragons the big dragons require a big shield and a long sword to kill The dragons are randomly generated in the rooms n,s,e,w,c
+The level has 6 dragons and 3 big dragons the big dragons require a big shield and a long sword to kill The dragons are randomly generated in the rooms North, South, East, West, Center

 you need a long sword to kill a big dragon and a sword to kill a little dragon there is 3 powerups for swords in the level a sword and a long sword